Marius Swart: Political career

 Ahead of the 2014 general election, Swart announced that he would be standing down as an MP and retiring from politics at the election.

 Personal life and death

 Swart was married to Sannett, and they had three children.
 They lived in Herolds Bay.
+Swart was also the father-in-law of one of former African National Congress MP Jannie Momberg's sons.